-Medishare was founded by Dr. E. John Reinhold in 1993.
+Dr. E. John Reinhold in 1993 founded MediShare in 1993..
 The program is part of a not-for-profit organization, Christian Care Ministry, based in Melbourne, Florida.
-The ministry reports over 400,000 members have joined Medishare and more than $2.6 billion in medical expenses have been shared and discounted.
+The ministry reports that over 400,000 members have joined MediShare, and more than $2.6 billion in medical expenses have been shared and discounted.

-Medishare is not health insurance.
-Whereas traditional health insurance groups typically rely on a pool of member’s funds, members share their funds directly with other members each month through an online portal.
+MediShare is not a health insurance program.
+These groups typically rely on a pool of members’ funds, whereas MediShare members share their funds directly with other members each month through an online portal.
 Fund sharing is always voluntary.

-Although this share is not insurance, it is compliant with the Affordable Care Act.
-As such, members are exempt from insurance regulation.
+Although Medi-Share is not insurance, it complies with the Affordable Care Act.
+As such, members are exempt from insurance regulations.

 The Genetic Basis for Reducing Disease Risk

 Many diseases have a genetic basis.
-That is, certain parts of your genome may put you at greater risk for developing a disease.
-When you know your genetic makeup, you can discuss your risk with a medical provider and take preventative measures to reduce your chances of developing diseases.
+Certain parts of your genome may put you at greater risk of developing a condition.
+Knowing your genetic makeup lets you discuss your risk with a doctor and take preventative measures to lower your disease risk.

-Programs like Medishare do not cover genetic counseling.
-Genetic testing sites like Nebula Genomics allow you to explore your genome and learn about your disease risk with their online platform.
-Nebula Genomics is not a diagnostic company and changes to your lifestyle should be discussed with a licensed medical provider.
-Knowing your disease risk allows you to make healthy decisions that can lower your medical bills and make a program like that even more cost-effective.
+Genetic testing sites like Nebula Genomics allow you to explore your genome and learn about your disease risk.
+Nebula Genomics is not a diagnostic company, and changes to your lifestyle should be discussed with a licensed medical provider.
+If you know your disease risk, you can make healthy decisions that can lower your medical bills and make a program like this one even more cost-effective.

-Medishare is a Christian community in which members share the financial burdens of medical bills.
-Using their Medishare login, members choose a monthly share amount and each month that share is matched with another member’s eligible medical bills.
-The online public portal is transparent so that members know whose bills they are paying each month.
+MediShare is a Christian community in which members share the financial burdens of medical bills.
+Members log on to choose a monthly share amount, which the company matches with another member’s approved health expenses.
+The online public portal is transparent so that everyone knows whose bills they are paying each month.

 Guidelines are publicly available and voted on by members.
-These guidelines are elected to publish by the members.
-They outline the program requirements and how Medishare facilitates sharing medical bill payments.
+They outline the program requirements and how MediShare facilitates sharing medical bill payments.

-Application forms include a health history questionnaire and Testimony & Commitment Form.
-If approved, the member pays a one-time $120 new member fee in addition to the $50 application fee (does not apply to Senior Assist members).
+Application forms include a health history questionnaire and a Testimony & Commitment Form.
+If approved, the applicant pays a one-time $120 new member fee in addition to the $50 application fee (does not apply to Senior Assist members).

-After receiving medical services, members present their member ID cards to their medical service provider and receive negotiated rates.
-The provider sends the bill to Medishare where the ministry negotiates for further discounts and determines if the bill is eligible for sharing among other members.
+After receiving medical services, members present their ID cards to their medical service provider and receive negotiated rates.
+The provider then sends the bill to Medishare, where the ministry negotiates discounts and decides if it can be shared.
 Then, the provider will bill the patient for what they owe.

-It should be noted that Medishare is intended for unexpected medical bills that burden members.
+It should be noted that MediShare is intended for unexpected medical bills that burden members.
 Examples include doctor’s visits, emergency room visits, hospitalizations, prescriptions, maternity, well-child care, and adoption costs.
-Other expenses like well-visits, routine medical care, including immunizations and vaccines, and preventative care are not eligible to be shared.
-Some exceptions exist for pregnancies and unborn children.
+Other expenses like well-visits, routine medical care (including immunizations and vaccines), and preventative care are not eligible to be shared.
+There are some exceptions for pregnancies and unborn children.

 Members choose an Annual Household Portion (AHP), ranging from $1,000 to $10,500.
 An AHP is similar to an insurance deductible.
-It is the annual amount a household will contribute to its medical bills before they can participate in bill sharing with other members.
+It is the annual amount a household will contribute to its medical bills.
+Members must pay the AHP before they can participate in bill sharing with other members.

-Members can choose to change their AHP at any time with a $75 administrative fee.
+Members can change their AHP at any time with a $75 administrative fee.

 Members contribute a monthly “share” to their account based on age and the number of people in their household.
-Shares are comparable to health insurance premiums.
-These monthly payments that act like monthly premiums goes directly to pay other members’ medical bills.
+Shares are comparable to traditional health insurance premiums.
+These monthly payments that act like monthly premiums go directly to pay other members’ medical bills.

 - $1,000 (individual only)

-Members can apply for the Health Incentive that can save a household up to 20% on their monthly share payments.
-To qualify, both the head of household and spouse (if applicable) must apply as individuals and meet the criteria within 30 days of each other.
+Members can apply for the Health Incentive to save a household up to 20% on their monthly share payments.
+To qualify, both spouses must apply as individuals and meet the criteria within 30 days of each other.
 To be eligible, individuals must:

 - Complete the online health form